History of Brevard County, Florida: Precolumbian

 The first Paleoindians arrived in the area near Brevard county between 12,000 and 10,000 years ago.
 The Paleoindians were semi-nomadic people who lived in smaller groups.
 At that time, the earth was warming from its most recent ice age.
 The climate of the area then was very different from now; it was similar to that of Great Britain today.
 The area which today is Brevard County was probably not coastal at this period in time.
 The coast of Florida was about 100 mi wider and the Indian River was simply a lower point on dry land.

 After a few thousand years, perhaps by around 3000 B.C. peninsular Florida resembled the land of today; in shape, climate, fauna, and flora.
 The ocean had risen enough to flood the Indian River with salt water.

 About this time, a new group of settlers appeared known as "the archaic people."
 These people were primarily fishermen, as opposed to the hunting and gathering way of life which characterized the Paleoindians.
 It is believed that these were the ancestors of the Native Americans who would come in contact with the Europeans when they arrived.

 From Spanish rule to statehood

 The Ais and the Jaega were the dominant tribes in the area when it is thought that Ponce De Leon landed on the shores near Melbourne Beach in 1513.
 There were about 10,000 of these natives in the area.

-In 1565, French survivors from Jean Ribault's expedition built Fort Caroline with timbers from the wreckage of a ship, the Trinite, which wrecked on the shores of Cape Canaveral.
+According to a local legend, French survivors from Jean Ribault's expedition built a fort in the area with timbers from the wreckage of the flagship of Ribault's fleet, the Trinite, which wrecked on the shores of Cape Canaveral.